Anthony Rizzo Player Props: Yankees vs. Angels

-Anthony Rizzo -- with a slugging percentage of .150 in his past 10 games (including no home runs) -- will be in action for the New York Yankees against the Los Angeles Angels, with Patrick Sandoval on the hill, on July 18 at 9:38 PM ET.
+On Wednesday, Anthony Rizzo (.150 slugging percentage in past 10 games, with zero home runs) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Chase Silseth.
+First pitch is at 7:07 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Angels.
+He had a hitless showing in his most recent game (0-for-4) against the Angels.

 Anthony Rizzo Game Info & Props vs. the Angels